Who is Amanda behind the camera for Peppermint Photography?

 How did you come to be a photographer?

 Throughout high school, I had a fascination with cinema, arthouse, neo-impressionism, Romanticism.
 I spent a lot of time in the darkroom in high school and always borrowing film cameras from school to take home for the weekends.
-I suppose I fell utterly in love with the creative freedom that comes with photography and the art of visual storytelling.
+I suppose I fell utterly in love with the creative freedom that comes with photography.
+That and the art of visual storytelling.
 Through university and photographing my sculptures, etc. my tutors pushed me to go towards photography too.
 I listened.

 What does being a wedding photographer mean to you?

-I also really love the thought of those moments of beautiful narrative and intimacy in each frame, creating a recollection of memories.
-I shoot quietly but intently throughout the day, and I would say I’m a very nostalgic person and this is probably at the core of why I love photographing weddings.
+And, I also really love the thought of those moments of beautiful narrative and intimacy in each frame, creating a recollection of memories.
+I shoot quietly but intently throughout the day, and I would say I’m a very nostalgic person, and this is probably at the core of why I love photographing weddings.

 If you weren’t photographing weddings, what would you be doing and why?

 This question is a tough one because I have so many ideas!